ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 # Introduction

-The JSON Web Proof (JWP) draft establishes a new secure container format that supports selective disclosure and unlinkability using Zero-Knowledge Proofs (ZKPs) or other newer cryptographic algorithms.
+The JSON Web Proof (JWP) draft establishes a new secure container format that supports selective disclosure and unlinkability using Zero-Knowledge Proofs (ZKPs) or other cryptographic algorithms.

 # Conventions and Definitions